msg-DAVID-GmbH/RemoteWorking/01_the_concept_of_remote_working.md

 ## Current situation in Germany
 - more and more need for nearshore (for example Romania) or offshore (for example China or India) in Germany
 - reason: cost reduction from german industry
-- consequence in german IT: customer contact, analysis and creation of requirements furthermore in Germany, also decision-making about architectures and technologies.
+- consequence in German IT: customer contact, analysis and creation of requirements furthermore in Germany, also decision-making about architectures and technologies.
 Implementation however more and more offsite.
 - => more need for coordination and communication in management
 - more need for understanding business logic for every consultant in Germany